Tips for choosing

 What approach suits you?

-As well as style, the approach is really important too when choosing a wedding photographer.
+As well as style, the approach is essential when choosing a wedding photographer.
 What I mean by this is whether your prospective photographer takes a formal approach, concentrating on highly styled images.
 Or are they more informal?
 Maybe looking to capture some of the “off-camera” and “behind the scenes” shots?

 What sort of look do you want to create in your wedding album, and most importantly, what do you and your bridegroom feel most comfortable with?
 It’s no good being asked to pose formally if it makes you feel awkward.
 Equally, creating quirky shots might not be right for you.

-So again, bear this in mind when looking at a photographer’s portfolio and make sure the approach that you want is reflected in their work.
+So again, consider this when looking at a photographer’s portfolio to ensure the approach you want is reflected in their work.

 Connection and personality is key

 A photographer’s ability to make you feel relaxed is primarily achieved when you have a good rapport.
 So it’s essential to establish this beforehand.
-You’ll be together for most of the day and possibly sharing some quite intimate moments so I really can’t stress the importance of this enough.
+You’ll be together for most of the day and possibly sharing some quite intimate moments, so I can’t stress this enough.

-Make sure you meet any prospective photographer before you appoint them.
+Make sure you meet any prospective photographers before you appoint them.
 You should know fairly quickly if you’re going to hit it off.
-If you have any doubts, my advice would be to carry on your search.
+If you have any doubts, I would advise you to continue your search.

-A pre-wedding shoot is a great way to build up a good rapport and for the photographer to get to know your personalities a little more, as well as your likes and dislikes.
-Then, come the big day everyone will feel completely at ease which is essential for a great photoshoot.
+A pre-wedding shoot is a great way to build up a good rapport and for the photographer to get to know your personality and likes and dislikes.
+Then, come the big day, everyone will feel completely at ease, which is essential for a great photoshoot.

-Photography is a form of art, but a photographer should still come across as professional and well organised.
-This will give you the confidence that they can deliver what they have promised and that they will serve you well on your special day.
+Photography is a form of art, but a photographer should still come across as professional and well-organised.
+This will give you the confidence that they can deliver what they have promised and will serve you well on your special day.

 And finally, don’t just choose on price